cljacoby/aws-notes/readme.md

 ## S3 Basics
 * Allows you to upload files
 * Files may be between 0 Bytes and 5 TB
+* For large file uploads to an S3 bucket, design your API to use the Multipart Upload API for all objects
 * AWS charges by the GB for file uploads
 * S3 is organized into "buckets", which are interactable like directories on a file system
 * Individual files are stored inside a bucket